stereolabs/zed-ros2-examples/tutorials/zed_ipc/README.md

 ### The code explained

-First step: create a ROS 2 Container and load the two ZED camera nodes inside it:
+**First step**: create a ROS 2 Container and load the two ZED camera components nodes inside it.
+Here we use the multi-camera launch file described in the [multi-camera tutorial](../zed_multi_camera).

 ```python
     # Call the multi-camera launch file